New Workshop

 What This Workshop Does Not Cover

--- Job search strategy or career advice
+-- Job search strategy, CV reviews, or mock interviews

 -- Guaranteed interview calls, promotions, or role changes